 - Full Camp -July 18-22

 Marching band practice: Tues & Thurs evenings, 6-8:30 in August and early September.
 Thursday practices will be moved to 4-6 starting in mid-September.
 Tuesday practice remains 6-8:30 pm for the entire season.

 Marching Band Expenses: $400.
 This fee includes a $325 participation fee (for all students), $45 for uniform pants and $30 for marching shoes.
 The pants and shoes should last all four years if well-cared for.
-Payments may be broken into 2 installments.
-The first payment of $150 will be due at band camp in July.
-The 2nd payment will be due in October.
-Students may choose to participate in optional fund-raising opportunities to help off-set these expenses.
+Payments may be broken into 2 installments, or other payment plans are available upon request.

 It is the goal of the OCHS band program to never exclude a student for financial reasons.
 Please contact the director with any questions or concerns about the marching band costs.
 Please don’t miss this opportunity solely because it seems too expensive.